-There is at present no Grand …
+There is at present …

 Serotonin (5-hydroxytryptamine, 5-HT) is a neurotransmitter that is involved in just about everything.
 It helps ensure proper cell growth, maturation and migration during development.
 Serotonin is also important in regulating emotions, cognitive functions, appetite, pain, circadian rhythms, and our endocrine system in adulthood.
 It is hardly a surprise then, that the serotonergic system seems to be important in bulimia nervosa (BN).

 I’ve written previously about serotonin in restricting-type anorexia nervosa, so for this post I’m going to be shifting focus and talk about bulimia and binge-purge type anorexia nervosa (AN-BP).